-Led by Chief Brent P. Forester, MD, MSc, McLean’s Center of Excellence in Geriatric Psychiatry works to make the later stages of life healthy, fulfilling, and joyful.
-Clinical care and research at the center focus on older adults with depression, bipolar disorder, and behavioral complications of Alzheimer’s disease and related dementias.
+Led by Chief Brent P. Forester, MD, MSc, McLean’s Division of Geriatric Psychiatry works to make the later stages of life healthy, fulfilling, and joyful.
+Clinical care and research in the division focus on older adults with depression, bipolar disorder, and behavioral complications of Alzheimer’s disease and related dementias.

-Led by Chief Dost Öngür, MD, PhD, the Center of Excellence in Psychotic Disorders includes inpatient programs, a residential facility, specialty outpatient clinics, and community-based services for individuals diagnosed with psychotic disorders, primarily schizophrenia or bipolar disorder.
+Led by Chief Dost Öngür, MD, PhD, the Division of Psychotic Disorders includes inpatient programs, a residential facility, specialty outpatient clinics, and community-based services for individuals diagnosed with psychotic disorders, primarily schizophrenia or bipolar disorder.

 The mission of McLean’s Center of Excellence in Women’s Mental Health is to innovate and improve mental health care for all women and girls throughout their life span.
-Led by center Chief Shelly F. Greenfield, MD, MPH, Executive Director Kimberlyn Leary, PhD, MPA, and Clinical Director Amy Gagliardi, MD, the center provides a uniting infrastructure to advance clinical care, training, and education.
+Led by center Chief Shelly F. Greenfield, MD, MPH, and Clinical Director Amy Gagliardi, MD, the center provides a uniting infrastructure to advance clinical care, training, and education.

 The center is a national leader in this emerging field and is conducting and sharing research across McLean and around the globe.

 - Learn more about borderline personality disorder, eating disorders, and trauma care at McLean